 Her works have been commissioned by the Harford Ballet, the Bloomington Symphony Orchestra, the Delmar Trio, Jeffrey Curnow (Philadelphia Orchestra), and many others.
 Winner of the National Flute Association's Newly Published Music Competition for her Sonatine, her earlier awards include the Contempo Festival OPERA PUPPETS Mainstage Award and grants from the American Music Center, American Composers Forum, and National Foundation for the Advancement of the Arts.
 Her trumpet concerto is frequently performed as audition and recital repertoire both in the United States and abroad.

 Her music has been heard at Carnegie Hall, the Berlin Rathaus, Tanglewood, the Midwest Clinic, the Stellenbosch International Chamber Music Festival, and the Spanish Brass Alzira Festival.
 Her works are published by Boosey & Hawkes, The FJH Music Company, Balquhidder Music, Fatrock Ink, Hal Leonard, Grand Mesa Music, Alfred Music, and Theodore Presser.

-Lauren Bernofsky's music can be heard on the Polarfonia, Albany, and Music to My Ears labels.
+Lauren Bernofsky's works can be heard on the Polarfonia, Albany, Music to My Ears, Blue Griffin, MSR Classics, and Emeritus labels.